AtanasovAtanas/interactive-content/EN/07-Regular-Expressions/04-RegEx-Method.md

 To help you out, we've outlined several steps:

-- Use the online regex tester [Pythex](https://pythex.org).
+- Use the online regex tester [Pythex](https://pythex.org)
-- Check out how to use character sets denoted with square brackets - `[]`.
+- Check out how to use character sets denoted with square brackets - `[]`
-- Specify that you want **two words** with a space between them the space character `' '`, and not any whitespace symbol.
+- Specify that you want **two words** with a space between them the space character `' '`, and not any whitespace symbol
 - For each word, specify that it should **begin** with an **uppercase letter** using a character set.
 The desired characters are in a range – from `A` to `Z`.

-- For each word, specify that what follows the first letter are only **lowercase letters**, one or more, use another character set and the correct quantifier.
+- For each word, specify that what follows the first letter are only **lowercase letters**, one or more, use another character set and the correct quantifier
 - To prevent capturing of letters across new lines, put `\b` at the **beginning** and at the end of your regex.
-This will ensure that what precedes and what follows the match is a word boundary, like a new line.
+This will ensure that what precedes and what follows the match is a word boundary, like a new line

-In order to check your RegEx, use these values for reference, paste all of them in the Test String field:

 [/task-description]